 Instructions

-- Position a rack in the center of your oven and preheat to 150°C (300°F).
-In a large mixing bowl, combine all the "Grain & Nut Base" ingredients except for the dried cherries and apricots.
-Stir until everything is evenly distributed.
+- In a large bowl, combine all “Grain & Nut Base” ingredients except the dried cherries and apricots; mix evenly.

-- In a separate smaller bowl, whisk together all the "Liquid Binding Syrup" ingredients the olive oil, maple syrup, honey, vanilla, and orange zest—until well emulsified.
-Pour this wet mixture over the dry oat base and toss thoroughly with a spatula to ensure every piece is lightly coated.
+- In a separate bowl, whisk the “Liquid Binding Syrup” until emulsified.
+Pour over the oat mixture and toss until fully coated.

 Notes